 Anti-reflective (AR) coatings are thin multi-layer films applied to lens surfaces to eliminate reflections and improve light transmission.
-They're the single most impactful lens treatment for visual quality—more important than any lens material upgrade.
-The ABO dedicates 5-8 questions to AR coatings, covering how they work, benefits, multi-layer technology, durability features, cleaning requirements, and when to recommend them.
+They are the single most impactful lens treatment for visual quality — more important than any lens material upgrade.
+The ABO dedicates 5–8 questions to AR coatings, covering how they work, benefits, multi-layer technology, durability features, cleaning requirements, and when to recommend them.

-Uncoated lenses reflect 8-12% of incoming light at each surface.
-For a standard lens with front and back surfaces, that's 16-24% total light loss—nearly a quarter of available light bounces off instead of reaching the eye.
+Uncoated lenses reflect 8–12% of incoming light at each surface.
+For a standard lens with front and back surfaces, that is 16–24% total light loss — nearly a quarter of available light bounces off instead of reaching the eye.
 AR coatings reduce reflections to less than 1% per surface, allowing 99%+ light transmission.
 Patients see more clearly, especially at night.
 Ghosting and glare disappear.
 Computer work becomes more comfortable.
-The lenses look nearly invisible in photos.
+The lenses look nearly invisible in photos and video calls.

 How Anti-Reflective Coatings Work